tip-org/tools-paper/paper.md

 #### The TIP tools
 In this paper, we demonstrate a set of tools for transforming and processing inductive problems.
-The tools are based around the TIP format, and provide a wide variety of operations that are useful to users and developers of inductive provers.
+The tools are based around the TIP format that we used for our benchmark suite, and provide a wide variety of operations that are useful to users and developers of inductive provers.
 The tools can currently:

 * Convert SMT-LIB and Haskell to TIP.
 * Convert TIP to SMT-LIB, TPTP TFF, Haskell, WhyML or Isabelle/HOL.